Do You Take a Break From Technology?

 Have you heard of ‘blue sky time’?
 It is a phenomenon where you dedicate a certain amount of time to being off your phone and away from technology.

-It is clear that the freedom of WFH has inadvertently caused a blurring of the lines between work and leisure time.
+It is clear that the freedom of WFH has caused a blurring of the lines between work and leisure time.

 Some companies have taken steps to create a blanket rule surrounding this topic.

-In 2014, car company Daimler generated reams of positive press by creating a system that automatically deleted e-mails while employees were on holiday.
+In 2014, car company Daimler generated reams of positive press.
+By creating a system that automatically deleted e-mails while employees were on holiday.

 With the system being ‘opt in’ it gives employees the choice.
 While this system may work for some, it would not work for everyone.
 Especially when you cannot predict the importance of emails sent to you while you are away.

-But if emails are as addictive as social media, is a government policy going to make any difference to our own personal habits?
+But if emails are as addictive as social media.
+Is a government policy going to make any difference to our own personal habits?

 Perhaps the solution to achieving a digital disconnect is a return to the office.

 Returning to the office will bring more structure to our days.
 This will hopefully bring back the normality of emails either being sent or scheduled to be sent within working hours.